dreamcatcher-tech/network/Inbox/2024-11-11 1250 is it an engine that runs the json platform.md

 Compartment runs a single thread to exhaustion, but the transmissions are also required to keep the whole system moving forwards.

 Compartment takes a trail, then executes a napps functions.

+It should boot, then be injected with something that seals it and reserves its usage for only the root user.